chrisjoiner1989/Calculator/README.md

 - Perform basic arithmetic operations (+, −, ×, ÷)
 - Clear and delete buttons for easy corrections
-- Responsive design that works on both desktop and mobile
 - User-friendly layout with simple styling

 ---